kulkarninik/Azure-FraudShield-Analytics/README.md

 Submit pull requests
 Improve documentation
 📧 Contact
-Your Name
+Your Name: Nikita Kulkarni
-📧 Email: your.email@example.com
+📧 Email: kulkarninikita32@gmail.com
-💼 LinkedIn: linkedin.com/in/yourprofile
+💼 LinkedIn: www.linkedin.com/in/nikitakulkarni32
-🌐 Portfolio: yourportfolio.com

 📄 License
 This project is licensed under the MIT License - see the LICENSE file for details.